Despite how massive LA is, an in-depth highlight of the best parts can be easily mapped out. Check out these places to make the most of your trip.

-Although Los Angeles isn’t home to Disneyland, right downtown sits the Walt Disney Concert Hall, one of Frank Gehry's classic designs and home to the La Phil, a spectacular show.
+Although Los Angeles isn’t home to Disneyland, downtown sits the Walt Disney Concert Hall, one of Frank Gehry's classic designs and home to the La Phil, a spectacular show.
+LA City itself has a lot to offer, and for this reason we think you should explore these main areas during your trip:

-Downtown, The Westside, The Valley, The Port, the Canyons and Mountains that connect them all.
+Downtown, The Westside, The Valley, The Port.

 Tip: Best time to visit is all year.